Visa on Arrival for US Citizens: Top Destinations

 UAE is unusual in that it discourages visitors from applying for visas in advance of travel.
 All visitors who will stay 30 days or less are issued visas on arrival at Dubai International Airport.
 US citizens receive the visa on arrival free of charge.

-Zambia allows US citizens to obtain visas on arrival, although for fastest transit through the airport it is recommended to have a visa in advance.
-Only single entry visas are available on arrival.
-A single entry visa valid for a 30 day stay costs $50.
-Travelers who are entering from another country for a day trip, such as those coming from Zimbabwe to visit Victoria Falls , can get a “day trip” visa for $20 at the border crossing.
-Travelers must have at least two completely blank pages in their passport.
+Zambia allows US citizens to obtain visas on arrival, although, for the fastest transit through the airport, it is recommended to have a visa in advance.
+Only single-entry visas are available on arrival.
+A single entry visa valid for a 30-day stay costs $50.
+Travelers who are entering from another country for a day trip, such as those coming from Zimbabwe to visit Victoria Falls, can get a “day trip” visa for $20 at the border crossing.
+Travelers must have at least two completely blank pages in their passports.